 While those most responsible for climate change are relatively insulated from its impacts, those least responsible are stripped of basic freedoms and dignity.
 They have to survive ever greater adversities with increasingly limited resources.

 Research by Oxfam shows that the world’s richest 10% of people cause 50% of emissions.
 This group also claims over half of the world’s wealth, and most live in the so-called “developed” world.
 The world’s poorest 50% of people contribute approximately 10% of global emissions and receive about 8% of global income.

 Data from the World Bank show that the average person in the UK emits 65 times more carbon compared to someone in Malawi.
 US, Canadian and Australian citizens emit over 150 times more.
 These (already unbelievably disproportionate numbers) do not account for the carbon emissions built into making and shipping the technology we’re using, the food that we’re eating, or clothes we’re wearing.

 At the same time, the sixth poorest country in the world, Mozambique, shoulders the burden of over $3.2 billion in loss and damage following two unprecedented cyclones in 2019.
-According to Civil Society Review, the global bill for damage from related to climate change suggest it’s likely to hit $300-700 billion by 2030.
+According to Civil Society Review, the global bill for damage related to climate change is likely to hit $300-700 billion by 2030.

 Climate justice will balance the scales

 The same report also suggests that sharing the damage cost fairly would mean at least 50% for the US and EU (including the UK), 10% for China, and 0.5% for India.
 But these numbers cannot do justice to the pain of a hungry child, separated family, or dislocated community.

 Repairing the consequences of climate change is crucial.
 But, it is not enough.
 Climate justice also means transitioning away from the system that has got us here so that we can try to limit warming below 1.5°C. It also means starting now and not relying on false or future technology solutions to save us.